sukjunhwang/VITA/README.md

 (* Equal Contribution)

-Code and checkpoints will be available soon.
+Code and checkpoints will be made available soon.